jmerlan/RvtSql/README.md

 ### Folders explained:

-- Sandbox

-  - Stuff that doesn't work yet
+- Sandbox (stuff that doesn't work yet)
+  - Revit Data to SQLite
+    - Export a Revit model to SQLite using Dynamo

 ### How to contribute: